Azure-Samples/open-liberty-on-aro/guides/howto-deploy-java-openliberty-app.md

 ### Run the application on Open Liberty

-To migrate the application to Open Liberty, you will need to add a `server.xml` file, which configures the necessary features of Open Liberty.
+To migrate the application to Open Liberty, you'll need to add a `server.xml` file, which configures the necessary features of Open Liberty.
 Add this configuration file to `1-start/src/main/liberty/config`.
 The [liberty-maven-plugin](https://github.com/OpenLiberty/ci.maven#liberty-maven-plugin) looks in this directory when packaging the application for deployment.
-The plugin need not be included while deploying the application to OpenShift, but we will use the plugin as a convenience to easily run the application locally.
+The plugin is not required to deploy the application to OpenShift, but we will use the it as a convenience to easily run the application locally.

 The `liberty-maven-plugin` provides a number of goals for managing an Open Liberty server and applications.
 We will use `dev` mode to get a look at the sample application running locally.

-Follow steps below to run the application on Open Liberty in your local machine.
+Follow the steps below to run the application on Open Liberty on your local machine.

 1. Copy `2-simple/src/main/liberty/config/server.xml` to `1-start/src/main/liberty/config`, overwriting the existing zero-length file.
-2. Replace `1-start/pom.xml` with `2-simple/pom.xml`.
-This adds the `liberty-maven-plugin` to the pom.
+2. Replace `1-start/pom.xml` with `2-simple/pom.xml` to add the `liberty-maven-plugin` to the pom.
 3. Change directory to `1-start` of your local clone.
-4. Run `mvn clean package` in a console.
-This will generate a war package `javaee-cafe.war` in the directory `./target`.
+4. Run `mvn clean package` in a console to generate a war package `javaee-cafe.war` in the directory `./target`.
 5. Run `mvn liberty:dev`.
 6. Wait until the server starts.
-You will output similar to the followings in your console.
+You'll see output similar to the followings in your console.

 ```Text
 [INFO] Listening for transport dt_socket at address: 7777